mjcrepeau/x64-Assembly-RPN-Calculator/README.md

 The current operations are supported: addition (+), subtraction (-), multiplication (x), and division (/).

-NOTE: The multiplication symbol is not '*', as that is the wildcard character.
+NOTE: The multiplication symbol is not an asterisk (*), as that is the wildcard character.